isomerpages/chi-ogpshowcase/_products/FormSG/Description.md

 * Self-service, easy-to-use and feature rich form builder that requires no onboarding or approvals
 * Instant, customisable and secure forms with zero code or cost to safely collect classified and sensitive data.
+* All form responses are either encrypted end-to-end (Storage mode) or sent directly to your email inbox (Email mode).
+This means third parties, including FormSG, will not be able to access or view your form data.
+	* STORAGE MODE - Sensitive (Normal)
+	* EMAIL MODE - Sensitive (High)

 For more information on [FormSG](https://form.gov.sg/), please refer to [https://form.gov.sg/](https://form.gov.sg/)